-The most prominent instructional methods preferred by the students were lecture method, group discussion, workshop, as well as brainstorming.
+The most prominent instructional methods preferred by the students were lecture method, group discussion, workshop, brainstorming as well as role-play.
 In particular, students demonstrated profound inclination to the lecture method.
 The lecture method is essentially a traditional instructional method widely utilised in various instructional settings.
+This profound inclination to the lecture method could be attributed to the fact that it is predominantly used at schools within the broader South African context.
 The characteristic features of each instructional method were explained to the students before the survey was conducted to ensure that the students were familiar with the nature of the various instructional methods under consideration.
 The survey was conducted at the end of the academic year.
 The differences between the three cohorts can partly be attributed to the teaching philosophies of the qualification offering faculties.
 It has been established that the lecture method leads to the development of the ability to recall facts while group discussion produces higher level of comprehension [6].
 In addition, research conducted on the efficacy of group discussion revealed that group-oriented discussion methods produce favourable student performance outcomes and foster greater participation, self- confidence and leadership ability [7,8].
 These notions are consistent with the views expressed by the students to justify their preference for prominent instructional methods.
 In terms of pedagogic innovation, a combination of instructional methods could facilitate the creation of sustainable opportunities for students to derive rich benefits to aid significant improvement of performance outcomes.
 Research conducted on the efficacy of the combination of the lecture method and group discussion revealed that the combination itself results in superior retention of material among students [9].
 The need for active learning within the South African context is crucially important as a critical basis for fostering meaningful curriculum reform underpinned by constructivism as a contemporary educational perspective.
 By its very nature, constructivism provides opportunities for active engagement with the learning process through participation in discussions and collaborative activities [10].
-The key findings of the study resonate with the notion that systemic exploration of the reform process offers the greatest promise for effective large-scale research-based reform [11].